virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 This is my first blog post!
 ```
-Now, your post will be included in the home page's list of posts (this may vary depending on your theme) and also have it's own individual webpage.
+Now, your post will be included in the home page's list of posts (this may vary depending on the theme) and also have it's own individual webpage.

 ### Adding content with markdown ###
 You might have already noticed that any text after the front matter section becomes the content of your pages or posts.
 Markdown supports a large amount of formatting features such as bullet points, links, images, and headings.
 Check out the [Markdown Guide](https://www.markdownguide.org/basic-syntax/){:target="_blank"} for the syntax needed to format the content of your pages and posts.

 ## Installing a Jekyll theme ##
 By now, you should have everything you need to start adding content to your basic Jekyll site.
 The next section of the tutorial will focus on changing the design of the site to fit your needs and tastes.
-To do this, we will install a Jekyll theme and customize it.
+To do this, we will install a different Jekyll theme and customize it.

 ### Picking a theme ###
 The default theme that is installed on your Jekyll site is [minima](https://github.com/jekyll/minima){:target="_blank"}.
 It is a good theme to start with for blogging and writing.
 Some other themes ready-made for blogging or any text-based content are (ordered from least complex and more complex):